- Heavy Duty Construction

 - Shoe horn allows feet to slip into shoes with minimum bending

 You should always size UP at least a 0.5 US size from what you measured, and often a 1.0 US size up, depending on your use and preferences.

 If you are spending a lot of time in the shoes, we recommend a 1.0 US size up.
 For the proper running shoe fit for precise movements like technical trail running, or for an indoor cross trainer, a 0.5 US size up may work for you for a more snug fit.

 Depending on personal preferences and when switching between different versions/brands of shoes, it is not uncommon for someone to even size up by a full 1.5 US sizes.
 If you have a slightly wider foot, you may need a wider width than the standard B width (ladies) or D width (men's).

 Remember, just like clothing, shoe sizes are NOT standardized.
 If in doubt, visit us at our store in Halifax to get fitted by one of our expert shoe fitters.

 Use this chart to find you correct shoe size: Take the length of your foot in centimeters, from the center back of the heel, to the end of the longest toe.
 Then ADD 0.5-1.5 sizes based on preferences, use and desired fit.

 |CM||US Women's Sizes||US Men's Sizes|

-Our Online Return Policy: We offer 14 day, no questions asked, returns.
+We offer 14 day, no questions asked, returns on online purchases.
 All we require is the shoe to be unworn and undamaged (along with its box).
-If you require a more flexible return policy, feel free to visit us in store, get fitted by one of our expert shoe fitters, and receive our In-Store Guaranteed Fit Shoe Policy.
+If you require a more flexible return policy, we invite you to to visit us in store, get fitted by one of our expert shoe fitters, and receive our In-Store only Guaranteed Fit Shoe Policy.